cashTangoTangoCash/orgFixLinks/README.md

 ## Contributing

-Does this script need more work?
-No doubt.
-I would think there is at least something useful in it.
-It does run on my machine.
+There is no question that this script will improve given further development.
+It does run on my machine, but bugs can be found.

 Boilerplate from <https://gist.github.com/zenorocha/4526327>: